 The title of Longaberger’s memoir is Longaberger: An American Success Story, and for a while that was true.
 By the end of 2000, the company had more than 8,000 employees and boasted $1 billion in revenue.
 Soon after, however, sales began to decline and in 2015—in an effort to stay afloat—the company put its famous basket building up for sale.

-After years on the market, the instantly-recognizable building was purchased in December, 2017 by Steve Coon, an Ohio-based developer.
-The building is once again up for sale—this time for an undisclosed price.
-The 9,000-ton basket is being marketed as a “premier location for corporate headquarters, a boutique hotel, condominiums, a convention center, a social club, or a communal work space.”
+After years on the market, the instantly-recognizable building was purchased in December, 2017, by Steve Coon, an Ohio-based developer, for $1.2 million—plus more than $800,000 in back taxes still owed by the Longaberger Company—significantly less than the original asking price of $7.5 million.
+The 9,000-ton basket was being marketed as a “premier location for corporate headquarters, a boutique hotel, condominiums, a convention center, a social club, or a communal work space.”
+A potential deal to turn the basket into a hotel fell through during the pandemic, and as of March 2022 the property is no longer for sale; Coon told Columbus Business First that he is weighing other options for his iconic building.

 Huge handles and a great glass elevator